 My answer: N-Acetyl Cysteine, (also known as NAC for short), because it has numerous benefits on multiple body systems!

-NAC helps to reduce thyroid antibodies, supports detoxification pathways (which are usually impaired in Hashimoto’s), and supports gut function.
-It can also help asthma, osteoporosis, oxidative stress, chronic inflammation, and other concerns often seen in those with Hashimoto’s.
+NAC helps to reduce thyroid antibodies.
+It also supports our detoxification pathways (which are usually impaired in Hashimoto’s), as well as gut function.
+Additionally, it can help asthma, osteoporosis, oxidative stress, chronic inflammation, and other concerns often seen in those with Hashimoto’s.

 In this article, we’ll cover: